netgen-layouts/layouts-docs/getting_started/install_layouts_enterprise.rst

 .. note::

-    If you're installing Netgen Layouts on eZ Platform, activate the following bundle too after all of the bundles listed above:
+    If you're installing Netgen Layouts on Ibexa CMS, activate the following bundle too after all of the bundles listed above:

     .. code-block:: php

-        new Netgen\Bundle\LayoutsEnterpriseEzPlatformBundle\NetgenLayoutsEnterpriseEzPlatformBundle(),
+        new Netgen\Bundle\LayoutsEnterpriseIbexaBundle\NetgenLayoutsEnterpriseIbexaBundle(),

 Make sure to activate these bundles after all other Netgen Layouts bundles.